Kukës: Contemporary

 The city was nominated for the 2000 Nobel Peace Prize in regard to hospitality and for embracing thousands of refugees during the Kosovo War.
 It was the first time a town was nominated for the prize.
 In 2017, the city applied for the 2018 European Green Capital Award to become Europe's Green Capital.
 There is a mosque and a closed alpine-style hotel, part of an attempt to establish a tourist industry there.
 The OSCE maintained a villa there.

-Environment
+Geography

 Kukës is situated in the northeast of the country.
 It lies mostly between latitudes 42° and 5° N, and longitudes 20° and 25° E. The city lies on the Luma Plain and the southern shores of Lake Fierza.
 It lies approximately 3 km in the southeast of the former location of the city, which was relocated as part of a hydroelectric scheme.

 Climate

 Like all East Albanians who are in the plain the zone is humid subtropical (Köppen: Cfa), similar to the north of Italy, due to its interior location but near the Mediterranean.
 Despite its southern location, its distance to the east compensates for this difference.
 The city experiences mostly continental climate.
 This means that the winters are cold and snowy and the summers are predominantly hot.
 The city's temperature varies a large deal across the seasons with a mild spring in April and May, hot summer months from June to August, frequently rainy and windy autumn months in September and October and very cold winter months, often with snow and frost, from December to March.
 The mean monthly temperature ranges between -25 °C in winter and 25 °C in summer.
 The mean annual precipitation ranges between 900 mm and 3000 mm depending on longitude and latitude.